robusta-dev/robusta/docs/index.rst

     .. tab-item:: HighCPU alerts

-        .. admonition:: Send insights to Slack on high cpu usage.
-Also run ``ps aux`` on the relevant node.
+        .. admonition:: Example: show insights on HighCPU Usage

+            When a node has high CPU usage, analyze the node and provide actionable advice.
+Also run ``ps aux`` on the node.

+            This is configured by default, so after installing Robusta it just works.
+If you configured it yourself, it would look like this:

             .. code-block:: yaml